-Downtown Mooresville is situated high atop a hill (not a big hill, but still), so the "town proper" has never flooded.
-But folks living in the country surrounding the town--especially near either fork of the White Lick Creek--were not so fortunate.
+Downtown Mooresville is situated high atop a hill (not a big hill, but still), so it has never flooded.
+But folks living in the lower areas of town or in the surrounding country--especially near either fork of the White Lick Creek--were not so fortunate.
 Take the interurban railway bridge, which was situated near today's state road 67 bridge (just south of Kroger in Mooresville) across White Lick Creek:

 Interurban Railway Bridge Collapse (March Flood, 1913)

 The Great Flood of 1913 resulted from heavy rainfall as multiple storms crossed the midwestern states.
 The ground was already saturated (or frozen) in many areas, causing rapid run-off that sent rivers bursting their banks throughout the state.
 Damage across Indiana reached at least $25 million (that's in 1913 dollars, folks).